 - How can you write code likely to execute efficiently?

 The students that do well in this class are survivors.
 This class is a lot of work, and it is important to keep current.
-The material in this class is cumulative; it can be quite difficult to catch up if one falls behind.
-It is important to keep turning in homework and come to class.
+The material in this class is cumulative; it can be quite difficult to catch up if you fall behind.
+It is important to keep turning in homework and coming to class.
 Here are some general hints for succeeding in this and other classes: Hints for Success.

 We will be discussing several different programming languages in this course: C, x86 assembly language, and Y86 assembly language.
-You will be writing programs in at least C and Y86.
+You will be writing programs in at least C and x86.